Thame: Media

-Thame has three primary schools: Barley Hill Primary School, John Hampden Primary School and St Joseph's Catholic Primary School.
-It has one county secondary school, Lord Williams's School.
-Both the Army Cadets and the Air Training Corps have units in the town.
-594 (Thame) Air Training Corps was formed in 1994, originally as a detached flight of 966 (Wallingford) Squadron.
-It became an independent unit in 1997, taking the number 594 Squadron.

 Sport

 Chinnor Rugby Club is based at Thame.
 Its first XV currently plays in the English Champ Rugby.
-Thame United Football Club first team plays in Southern League Division One East The Oxfordshire Golf Club is 1 mi southwest of Thame.
+Thame United Football Club first team plays in Southern League Division One East The Oxfordshire Golf Club is 1 mi south-west of Thame.
 The course was designed by Rees Jones and has hosted tournaments including the Benson & Hedges International Open from 1996 until 1999.
 Thame Leisure Centre, located on Oxford Road, has a 25-metre swimming pool, dance studio, gym and racquet sports facilities.